Brinkslu991/python-removing-list-items-starter/instructions.md

 ### Part 2

 - Complete these programming tasks
-- Use a Python comment to label each task in your script, e.g. # Favorites, # The pop( ) Method, etc.
+- Use a Python comment to label each task in your script, e.g. # Changing Guest List and # Shrinking Guest List

 #### Changing Guest List